You want to learn how to start a story because you’re smart. You know the introduction of the book is the most important part.

 Conversely, if you go Too Obscure, they won’t have any investment.
 Sure, nobody has ever really read a book quite like those composed by Thomas Pynchon, but then again, ask anyone what Gravity’s Rainbow is about and be prepared to get a ‘the what and who?’ in response.

 You want to land in familiar territory with some new spins.
-You don’t want to reinvent story structure or character, not in the first chapter.
+Don’t reinvent story structure or character, not in the first chapter.
 You need to gain trust before you start pulling the rug out from a reader.

 While the first sentence gets the reader hooked and the first paragraph makes promises, the last paragraph needs to introduce more concepts while limiting resolution.